-- Wellbeing the health of our communities

-- Pride in place creating a great place to live, work and enjoy.

-- Growth building our future.
+- Wellbeing the health of our communities - Pride in place creating a great place to live, work and enjoy. - Growth building our future. - A responsive council how we serve our communities.

-The Corporate Strategy is supported by a number of other plans including our Regeneration & Economy Strategy, our Digital Strategy, our Homelessness and Rough Sleeper Strategy, our developing Local Plan and our Climate Change and Environment Strategy.
+The Corporate Strategy is supported by a number of other plans including:

+- Regeneration & Economy Strategy;

+- Digital Strategy;

+- Housing Strategy;

+- Engagement Strategy,

+- Customer Access & Experience Strategy.

+- Biodiversity Strategy;

+- Climate Change Strategy and Action Plan; and

+- our developing Local Plan.

-The Council delivered some notable achievements during 2023-24 as summarised below:
+The Council delivered some notable achievements during 2024/25 as summarised below: